 I was too early and had to go back for another scan

-Now on my first appointment I was told that I was too early and had to go back for another scan the same day the following week.
+Now on my first appointment, I was told that I was too early and had to go back for another scan the same day the following week.
 I found this very confusing because at this stage I would have been 7 weeks and didn't understand why they couldn't just start the process off.
 I've now learnt it's because when you opt for a medical abortion, the embryo needs to be at a certain stage so that when you pass it, it can be identified.

-8 weeks pregnant at second ultrasound
+8 weeks pregnant at the second ultrasound

-Anyway I returned the following week and had my second ultrasound scan which confirmed I was 8 weeks pregnant.
-After this scan I spoke to my named nurse who would be looking after me on the day I went in for the medical abortion.
+Anyway, I returned the following week and had my second ultrasound scan which confirmed I was 8 weeks pregnant.
+After this scan, I spoke to my named nurse who would be looking after me on the day I went in for the medical abortion.

 She was really nice and again explained everything and took the time to answer any questions I had.
 She booked me in 2 days later to go in and take the first part of the medical abortion which is the mifepristone tablet.

 Medical abortion - first appointment

 When I arrived at the clinic 2 days later to take the tablet I had some blood taken and spoke to the nurse again who checked that I was still wanting to go ahead with the procedure.
 After confirming I did, she gave me the mifepristone tablet to swallow.

 I had to wait half an hour after swallowing the tablet at the clinic in case I was sick before I could leave.

 Luckily I didn't experience any sickness after taking the pill.
 I felt a little bit sad for the remainder of that day because I knew this was the tablet that effectively stopped the baby growing anymore but after you have taken this tablet you can't then decide to change your mind.
 I had no cramps or bleeding or any other symptoms after taking the first pill.